evanbiederstedt/array-mid/README.md

 mid(seven, 3, 'right');
 //=> [4, 5, 6, 7]

+// error: mid(seven, 2)
+// Cannot return an even number of elements "n" from position="center" of an odd-lengthed array.

 // array with an even number of elements let six = [1, 2, 3, 4, 5, 6];
 mid(six);